tdwesten/statamic-builder/README.md

 # Statamic Builder

 The Statamic Builder speeds up building Statamic sites.
-It offers a clear method to define blueprints, fieldsets, collections, and taxonomies using PHP classes.
+It offers a clear method to define blueprints, fieldsets, collections, naviations and taxonomies using PHP classes.
 This approach enhances code readability and maintainability compared to writing YAML files.

 For example, you can define a collection blueprint as follows: